ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ~~~

 Once the throughput advice signal is updated,
-the network element updates the UDP checksum for the datagram.
+the SCONE Network element updates the UDP checksum for the datagram.

-A network element needs to ensure that it sends updated rate signals
+A SCONE Network element needs to ensure that it sends updated rate signals
 with no more than a monitoring period ({{time}}) between each update.
 Because this depends on the availability of SCONE packets
 and packet loss can cause signals to be missed,
-network elements might need to update more often.
+SCONE Network elements might need to update more often.

-At the start of a flow, network elements are encouraged to update the rate
+At the start of a flow, SCONE Network elements are encouraged to update the rate
 signal of the first few SCONE packets it observes so that endpoints can obtain
 throughput advice early.

 Senders that send a SCONE packet
-or network elements that update SCONE packets
+or SCONE Network elements that update SCONE packets
 every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.
 To reduce the risk of synchronization across multiple senders,
-which may cause network elements to miss updates,
+which may cause SCONE Network elements to miss updates,
 senders can include a small random delay.

 ## Monitoring Flows {#monitoring}

-Network elements can monitor flows
+SCONE Network elements can monitor flows
 to determine which flows are from applications
 that respect throughput advice.
 This section outlines an exemplary algorithm
-for network elements.
+for SCONE Network elements.

 This monitoring algorithm is guidance only.
-Network elements are advised that monitoring
+SCONE Network elements are advised that monitoring
 any more strictly than the following likely invalidates their advice.
-Network elements could choose not to monitor in this way
+SCONE Network elements could choose not to monitor in this way
 or use a looser monitoring approach.
 For instance, monitoring over a longer time window
 than the monitoring period (67s)